CorgiCapyCode/movie_review_sentiment_analysis/README.md

 ## ML Model Training
 Considering the preprocessing and vectorization steps in total 54 models are possible (6 preprocessing steps x 3 vectorization methods x 3 ML approaches).

-In the first round a small portion of the dataset was used to train the model (10%; 5,000 reviews).
+In the first phase a small portion of the dataset was used to train the model (10%; 5,000 reviews).
-In this round the hyperparameters for each model were fine-tuned.
+In this phase the hyperparameters for each model were fine-tuned in three rounds.

-For the second round only the best performing approaches are selected:
+For the second phase only the best performing approaches are selected:
 - The two best preprocessing methods.
 - The two best vectorization methods.
 - The two best ML approaches.
-In this round 30% of the data was used for training.
+In this phase 30% of the data was used for training.
 All remaining models were fine-tuned.

-For the third round the best approach was selected and fine-tuned using 80% of the dataset for training.
+For the third phase the best approach was selected and fine-tuned using 80% of the dataset for training.

 # **Model Evaluation**
 The models are evaluated based on the following metrics: